-Information for Fall 2021
+Information for In-Person Teaching

-Face masks are available for students, faculty, and staff in dispensers located in buildings throughout campus, often near main entrances, stairwells, or on various floors.
+Surgical masks are available for students, faculty, and staff in dispensers located in buildings throughout campus, often near main entrances, stairwells, or on various floors.
 The dispensers also offer hand sanitizer.

-Faculty can contact their college resource managers, dean or associate dean to get required personal protective equipment, including cleaning supplies.
+Faculty can contact their college resource managers, dean, or associate dean to get required personal protective equipment, including cleaning supplies.

 Physical distancing and barrier requirements have been eliminated on campus, in line with state and county public health guidance.
-However, if you have removed your face mask to eat or drink indoors, physical distancing is required.

 The University cannot disclose infection, vaccination, or exemption status of students to non-medical or health agency personnel.

-If a student informs a faculty member that they have tested positive for COVID-19, the faculty should advise the student to contact the Student Health Center and may also contact the Student Health Center directly with this information at 323-343-3300.
+If a student informs a faculty member that they have tested positive for COVID-19, the faculty should advise the student to contact the Student Health Center immediately and may also contact the Student Health Center directly with this information at 323-343-3300.

 No, the faculty member should advise the student to contact the Student Health Center, which will confirm the positive test result and advise the student regarding appropriate actions.